jjzhang166/efserv/README.md

 For OSX:

 You need brew.
-(A package manager or osx)
+(A package manager for osx)

 ```
 $ brew install libev